Lionel Messi: Will Barcelona legend leave Nou Camp after bust-up?

 What the papers are saying?

-Catalan newspaper L'Esportiu report that Barcelona president Josep Maria Bartomeu has decided to retain his faith in Abidal after showdown talks involving the pair, leading with the headline: "And today, the match", focusing on the game on Thursday evening with Bilbao.
+Catalan newspaper L'Esportiu report that Barcelona president Josep Maria Bartomeu has decided to retain his faith in Abidal after showdown talks involving the pair, leading with the headline: "And today, the match", focusing on the game on Thursday evening with Bilbao, which Barcelona lost 1-0 late on.

 Elsewhere in the Spanish press, Diario AS reflect the "precarious peace" that remains ahead of the Copa del Rey clash at the San Mames, reiterating that the tension between Abidal and Messi has been eased following discussions with Bartomeu.